14 Extreme ways to lower your car insurance premiums

 - Build a lair and establish a secret identity.
 Or just be careful giving out your social security number.
 Identity theft will hurt your credit score.
 And your credit score not only affects your premiums, but also your financing.

 - Take remedial math.
 Students with good grades can qualify for discounts, so why not make it easier on yourself?

 - Wrap your car in bubble paper.
 Or just tell your agent about your air-bags, ABS brakes, and other safety devices to get a lower rate.

 - Hire a limo, take a cab, or invite your wet-blanket colleague out with the boys.
 Just make sure that someone sober drives you home and you don’t get a DUI or your rates will skyrocket.

 - Drink less soda.
 While it’s illegal for carriers to charge extra for most disabilities, some conditions like diabetes, epilepsy, and certain heart conditions are excluded and may negatively affect rates.
-Try eating some pineapple stuffing or one of these chicken breast recipes instead of a cheeseburger.
-Stay healthy my friends.

 - Buy the insurance company.
 Or if you don’t have a couple billion laying around, just get all your policies from the same company to take advantage of multi-policy discounts.

 - Rob a convenience store.
 Legal implications aside, if you can scrounge up the cash to pay your premiums 6 months in advance, you’ll probably get a better rate than monthly payments.